Juliet879/Delani-studio/README.md

 )

-Delani Studio creates websites for different organisation such as businesses ,comopanity,inoder to advertise products and services offered by the organisations
+Delani Studio creates websites for different organisation such as businesses ,companies,inorder to advertise products and services offered by the organisations

 ## Setup/Installation Requirements